Credit Earned at Carl Sandburg College

 Students placed on Academic Notice ll are allowed one additional semester to improve their academic standing.
 Students who fail to make significant improvements may be suspended from the college for the following semester and must appeal to be permitted to enroll for future classes.

 Students placed on Academic Separation will be suspended from the college for one semester.
-A registration restriction will be placed on the student’s account to prevent any attempt to enroll while on Academic Separation.
+A registration restriction will be placed on the student's account to prevent any attempt to enroll while on Academic Separation which includes auditing of courses.
 Students who are placed on Academic Separation at the end of the spring semester, will be suspended for both the upcoming summer and fall semesters.

 At the conclusion of the separation period, students may complete an appeal for re-enrollment privileges.
 Students who choose to appeal must meet with their academic advisor in order to review and revise his/her academic plan and to complete the Academic Separation Appeal Form (ASAF).
 The student's completed ASAF must include a detailed explanation of the changes that the student plans to make in order to satisfy the Standards of Academic Progress.
 This appeal will be submitted to the Student Services faculty committee for consideration.

-Students who have been placed on Academic Separation for a second or subsequent semester may re-enroll only after receiving permission from the Vice President of Academic Services or the Vice President of Student Services.
-Students who wish to pursue this option must schedule an appointment with either Vice President to determine if any enrollment options exist.
+Students who have been placed on Academic Separation for a second or subsequent semester or their appeal was denied by the Student Services faculty committee, may appeal to the Vice President of Academic Services or the Vice President of Student Services.
+Students who wish to pursue this option must notify the Dean of Student Success in writing of their intent to appeal.
+The student has the right to submit any additional supporting documentation if available to add to their previous appeal documentation.

 A Dean's List and Honors List are published after each semester to recognize the academic achievements of our full and part-time students.
 To qualify for these honors, all students must complete a minimum of 12 semester hours of college credit courses (developmental courses do not qualify).
 Full-time students have earned 12 or more college-level credit courses in a term.
 Part-time students have earned 6-11 college-level credit courses in a term.